No products in the cart.

 Wrapping you into their arms, your spouse suggests a solution: use the CBD oil that’s in the drawer.
 You roll your eyes, wondering how that could help.
 You still think CBD and THC are the same things, so you don’t want any part of your spouse’s CBD oil.

 Seeing the hesitant look on your face, your spouse re-explains CBD and why it’s different than what you believe it to be.
-Then, your spouse challenges you to use the CBD oil before you go to bed and to put the bottle on your nightstand in case you need it throughout the night.
+Then, your spouse challenges you to use the CBD oil before you go to bed, and he puts the bottle on your nightstand in case you need it throughout the night.
 You shrug your shoulders, giving in to your spouse’s request.

 “Keep it on your nightstand tonight,” your spouse tells you.
 “Remember, you can use it if you wake up.”